Tapad/sbt-docker-compose/README.md

 Steps to Enable and Configure sbt-docker-compose
 ------------------------------------------------

-1) Configure your sbt project(s) to build Docker images:
+1) Configure your sbt project(s) to build Docker images by setting the 'dockerImageCreationTask':

-  - The [sbt-docker] (https://github.com/marcuslonnberg/sbt-docker) plugin is configured by default.

-  - The [sbt-native-packager] (https://github.com/sbt/sbt-native-packager) plugin can be used instead by setting:
+  - The [sbt-docker] (https://github.com/marcuslonnberg/sbt-docker) plugin can be used by setting:
     ```
-    dockerImageCreationPlugin := NativePackager
+    dockerImageCreationTask := docker.value
+    ```

+  - The [sbt-native-packager] (https://github.com/sbt/sbt-native-packager) plugin can be used by setting:
+    ```
+    dockerImageCreationTask := (publishLocal in Docker).value
     ```
    See the [basic-native-packager] (examples/basic-native-packager) example for more details.